Remarks as Prepared for David Cheesewright

 What a simple and effective idea!

-Supporting local communities through business
+Supporting local communities through business development

 Finally, in India, there's a woman-led non-profit operation called "From Trash to Cash.”
 Volunteers collect flowers from temples after use.
 These flowers are sorted, cleaned, dried, and powdered for the Indian festival of colors called Holi.
 The work provides a livelihood for differently-abled women and men.